zynomon/onu/README.md

 - 🔗 **[Download Onu Beta (.deb)](https://github.com/zynomon/onu/raw/release/beta/onu-0.2.deb)**

 ---
-i will update it tomorrow;
+i will update it tomorrow; but it will never happen  onu 0.3 is out now our plan is to add cross platform in onu 0.5 ( first stable release) onu 0.4 would be a remake from scratch instead of just improving the  current code base because a clean start could improve the application
 ---

 ## 📂 More Screenshots